 LAST LESSON: WRITING MINI LESSON #19- DEVELOPING CHARACTER TRAITS

-This lesson is also included in the STEP-BY-STEP Interactive Writing Notebooks with mini lessons for paragraph, narrative, opinion, and informative writing designed to scaffold through the writing process.
+This lesson is also included in the STEP-BY-STEP Writing Notebooks® with mini lessons for paragraph, narrative, opinion, and informative writing designed to scaffold through the writing process.
 It includes anchor charts for teaching, interactive notebook pages for taking notes, modeled stories, grade-by-grade mentor text, practice sheets, tracking forms, goal forms, prompts, and so much more!
-Click on the pic below to find out how to motivate students and boost test scores with this STEP-BY-STEP year-long writing program!
+Click on the pic below to find out how to motivate students and boost test scores with this year-long STEP-BY-STEP writing program®!

 “My grade level used this last year and our state assessment scores improved greatly in writing!!!
 Other grades are using your units!
 I am soooo excited to see what the kiddos remember from year to year since it spirals.
 It’s helped them TONS and with our population, we always struggle to find successful resources.
 We love them!!!” – Megan